shubrahgupta/customerRAGChatbot/README.md

 doc_ingestion.py

 **
 - Processes documents (PDFs, Word files) and splits them into chunks for embedding.
-Not in use now.
+Not in use now, replaced by unified_ingestion.py file.

 ### **4.

 web_ingestion.py

 **
 - Crawls web pages and extracts clean text for embedding.
-Not in use now.
+Not in use now, replaced by unified_ingestion.py file.

 ### **5.